Mindfulness is increasingly recognized as an effective way to combat stress and promote wellness.

 The discourse that takes place with my students and even within my family has changed.
 I take a step back and assess the situation and approach the conversation in a way that allows for the other person to be 'heard,' their feelings acknowledged and working on compromises.
-The Mindful Discipline Program allows us to build bonds and connections with others through compromises or working together.
+The Mindful Discipline Course, Teaching with the Brain in Mind, allows us to build bonds and connections with others through compromises or working together.

 - Educator, Hartford, CT